Koh-i-noor Polycolor Colored Pencils

 Overall Ranking – 3/5

 Another solid but not spectacular offering, there is nothing this set does terribly wrong but nothing stands out as being out of this world either.
-For the price it is a solid option that will give you good color manipulation, although the color selection will be a bit limited.
-Also it would have be nice if they could take a bit more abuse.
+For the price, it is a solid option that will give you good color manipulation, although the color selection will be a bit limited.
+Also, it would have been nice if they could take a bit more abuse and last longer with typical wear and tear.